Taper Week Planner Calculator

 This calculator generates a day-by-day taper schedule based on your current weekly training volume, chosen taper duration, and taper style.
 It supports both step tapers (fixed reduction each week) and exponential tapers (progressively decreasing volume), both of which are used in endurance training.

-Whether you're preparing for a marathon, triathlon, cycling event, or any endurance competition, this tool helps you plan the critical final weeks so you arrive at the start line rested and prepared.
+Whether you're preparing for a marathon, triathlon, cycling event, or any endurance competition, This calculator helps you plan the critical final weeks so you arrive at the start line rested and prepared.

 Many athletes struggle with tapering - either reducing too little (arriving fatigued) or too much (feeling flat).
 This calculator gives you a structured daily-volume plan so you have a practical starting point instead of guessing during race week.